CPP Disability 2026: Your Real Monthly Amount After the LTD Offset, Tax + the Children's Top-Up

 Question: How much does CPP Disability pay in 2026?

-Answer: The maximum CPP Disability benefit in 2026 is approximately $1,606.78 per month.
-The benefit has two components: a flat-rate portion (the same for everyone, approximately $583.32/month) and an earnings-related portion (based on your CPP contributions, up to approximately $1,023.46/month).
+Answer: The maximum CPP Disability benefit in 2026 is $1,741.20 per month.
+The benefit has two components: a flat-rate portion (the same for everyone, $610.46/month) and an earnings-related portion (based on your CPP contributions, up to $1,130.74/month).
 Most approved applicants receive less than the maximum because they haven't contributed the maximum to CPP throughout their working years.
-The average monthly payment is approximately $1,100-$1,200.
+Service Canada's most recent published average for new beneficiaries is $1,234.68 per month (as of October 2025).

 Question: What qualifies as a 'severe and prolonged' disability for CPP?